Plutonomicon/plutarch-plutus/plutarch-docs/Introduction/Delay and Force.md

 # Strictness and Laziness; Delayed Terms and Forcing

 Plutarch, like UPLC, is strict by default; this is in contrast to Haskell, which is non-strict by default (often called "lazy").
-This means that evaluating a function application in Plutarch (`#`) always evaluates the argument before exectuing the function.
+This means that evaluating a function application in Plutarch (`#`) always evaluates the argument before executing the function.

 This behavior may be undesirable.
 For example, it is usually unwanted to evaluate both the `then` and `else` branches of an `if` function, for efficiency reasons.